-In this paper we have shown that the set of quarnets of a semi-directed level-2 phylogenetic network encode the network, but that this is no longer necessarily true for level-3 networks.
+In this paper we have shown that the set of quarnets of a semi-directed level-2 phylogenetic network encodes the network, but that this is no longer necessarily true for level-3 networks.
 In addition, we proved that the blob tree of a semi-directed phylogenetic network is encoded by the quarnets of the network for any level.

 There are several directions that could be of interest to be investigated next.
-First, it could be useful for practical applications to develop algorithms that compute semi-directed level-2 networks from collections of quarnets.
-As a first step in this direction it would be interesting to develop an algorithm that computes a semi-directed level-2 network from its set of quarnets (see [15] for such an algorithm for level-1).
-We could then adapt the algorithm to robustly deal with arbitrary collections of level-2 quarnets, similar to the SQUIRREL and NANUQ+ algorithms for level-1 [5, 19].
-Note that an $O(n^3)$ -time algorithm for constructing the blob tree of a semi-directed phylogenetic network of any level from quarnets was recently developed [15] based on the results in this paper.
+First, it could be useful for practical applications to develop algorithms that compute semidirected level-2 networks from collections of quarnets.
+As a first step in this direction it would be interesting to develop an algorithm that computes a semi-directed level-2 network from its set of quarnets (see Frohn et al. (2025) for such an algorithm for level-1).
+We could then adapt the algorithm to robustly deal with arbitrary collections of level-2 quarnets, similar to the SQUIRREL and NANUQ+ algorithms for level-1 Allman et al. (2025); Holtgrefe et al. (2025).